-The Population Division’s activity in the area of Capacity Development seek to build upon the Division’s role as the organizational unit of the Secretariat with the analytical and normative mandate in the field of population.
+Capacity development is the third functional pillar of DESA’s overall mandate, alongside its normative and analytical work.
+The Population Division’s capacity development activities build upon the Division’s role as the organizational unit of the Secretariat with analytical and normative mandates in the field of population.

-The primary focus of the programme of Capacity Development is to build and strengthen the capacity of developing countries and countries in transition to analyze and evaluate demographic information for the formulation and implementation of strategies and policies related to population and development.
+The Capacity Development programme aims to build and strengthen the capacity of countries to evaluate and analyse demographic information for the formulation and implementation of strategies and policies related to population and development.